Designations Congruent with Things: Chapter 23

 “Mako,” he says.

-“Nothing is wrong with me, Maks, come on,” he replies, because actually he’s doing pretty awesome relative to how he thought this might go, “I just have a thing that happens to me sometimes; I’m not sure what it is; it’s a little bit panick-attackish, eh, that’s a pretty dece band name, Panic Attackish, I’ll let you take that one if you want to start up a rival band, but look, it’s just kind of like, well, okay do this, Mako, pretend instead of Captain Jawline’s memories in your head you have a little bit of an alien collective in there instead, well, er, actually, memories of them, memories, pretty sure they’re not actually there, Maks, full disclosure, but it’s a little weird and sometimes you find out things about yourself, like how you just maybe don’t do that well with destruction on large scales; it’s like a little too overwhelming and sometimes the guys in your head want to kill you a little bit but they also just think you’re so interesting, maybe because they themselves think that, or maybe just because you’re a narcissist that folds like a deck of cards in the face of real chaos because that’s not what you’re about, you’re not about the chaos, really, you kind of enjoy it if it looks pretty, but when it comes right down to it you’re just a guy who always liked plants and building guitars and maybe watching high definition footage of cataclysms a little bit more than was socially acceptable, but being there, mid-cataclysm, is a little too much for you even if you weren’t actuallythere, and also maybe there’s some kind of creepy hive-mind reward thing, it’s weird; it’s hard to explain, it’s a little bit like stepping into an alternate dimension and getting a courtesy heroin shot for coming, like, 'hey, thanks, hope we see you in our collective again, we know how to have a good time over here, make sure you come back so we can torture your disembodied consciousness for an eternity.
-It will feel so so good, and so so bad.
-But er, I’m doing great, Mako, actually I’m doing really well.
-They like me, a little bit, the parts of my brain that hate me, mainly because they’re lonely here, all alone, in my head.
+“Nothing is wrong with me, Maks, come on,” he replies, because he’s doing pretty awesome relative to how he thought this might go, “I just have a thing that happens to me sometimes; I’m not sure what it is; it’s a little bit panic-attackish, eh, that’s a pretty dece band name, Panic Attackish.
+I’ll let you take that one if you want to start up a rival band, but look, it’s just kind of like, well, okay do this, Mako, pretend instead of Captain Jawline’s memories in your head you have a little bit of an alien collective in there instead, well, er, actually, memories of them, memories, pretty sure they’re not actually there, Maks, full disclosure, but it’s a little weird and sometimes you find out things about yourself, like how you just maybe don’t do that well with destruction on large scales; it’s like a little too overwhelming and sometimes the guys in your head want to kill you a little bit but they also just think you’re so interesting, maybe because they themselves think that, or maybe because you’re a narcissist that folds like a deck of cards in the face of real chaos, because that’s not what you’re about, you’re not about the chaos, really, you kinda enjoy it if it looks pretty, but when it comes right down to it, you’re just a guy who always liked plants and building guitars and maybe watching high definition footage of cataclysms a little bit more than was socially acceptable, but being there, mid-cataclysm, is a little too much, even if you weren’t actually there, and also maybe there’s some kind of creepy hive mind reward thing, it’s weird; it’s hard to explain, it’s a little bit like stepping into an alternate dimension and getting a courtesy heroin shot for coming, like, 'Hey, thanks, hope we see you in our collective again, we know how to have a good time over here, make sure you come back so we can torture your disembodied consciousness for an eternity!
+It will feel so so good, and so so bad.’
+But er, I’m doing great, Mako; I’m doing really well.
+They like me, a little bit, the parts of my brain that hate me, mainly because they’re lonely here, all alone in my head.
 I win people over.
 Even enraged alien brains that I maybe cut apart a little bit because of misunderstandings about the nature of death.
-Also it’s kind of hard for me to handle my own brain right now while very sleep deprived, which I am, Mako, kind of constantly; not a ton of sleeping happening for me, lately, full disclosure, so that makes it slightly harder when it comes to responding appropriately to all environmental cues, but everything is normalizing towards my historical baseline.”
+Also, it’s hard for me to handle my own brain right now while sleep deprived, which I am, Mako, kind of constantly; not a ton of sleeping happening for me, lately, full disclosure, so that makes it slightly harder when it comes to responding appropriately to all environmental cues, but everything is normalizing towards my historical baseline.”

 “Oh,” Mako says.
 “Okay.”

-“That’s a little bit why I didn’t call you,” Newt confesses, staring at the ceiling that he can see now, that’s cool, and feeling wrung out, totally drained of vital humors, Hippocrates-style.
+“That’s a little bit why I didn’t call you.”
+Newt stares at the ceiling he can see now; that’s cool.
+He feels wrung out, totally drained of vital humors, Hippocrates-style.
 “That thing that just happened.
 A little bit.
 Kind of.
 It used to be worse.”

 “I’m sorry I asked you about it,” Mako says.
 “I should have known not to ask.”